 - Guide 1: How to Remove JS/CoinMiner.F from Windows.

-- Guide 2: Get rid of JS/CoinMiner.F from Mac OS X.
+- Guide 2: Get rid of JS/CoinMiner.F on Mac OS X.

-- Guide 3: Remove JS/CoinMiner.F from Google Chrome.
+- Guide 3: Remove JS/CoinMiner.F in Google Chrome.

 - Guide 4: Erase JS/CoinMiner.F from Mozilla Firefox.

 - Guide 5: Uninstall JS/CoinMiner.F from Microsoft Edge.

 - Guide 7: Eliminate JS/CoinMiner.F from Internet Explorer.